lsst-sqre/sqr-061/index.rst

 Metrics
 -------

-As much as possible, the following metrics should be tagged with the authenticated user so that we can see metrics by user or trace a 500 error back to a specific user.
+As much as possible (and where there is an associated user), the following metrics should be tagged with the authenticated user so that we can see metrics by user or trace a 500 error back to a specific user.

 For each web application: